yuzawa-san/googolplex-theater/README.md

 * JDK 8 or later.
 The [gradle wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html) is used to build this application and is already included.

+NOTE: The Java 8 is the minimum target version to support some older versions of Raspberry Pi OS (Raspbian).
+This may be subject to change.

 ## Installation

 Download a [release version](https://github.com/yuzawa-san/googolplex-theater/releases) ZIP archive.